1. Home

 When you renew your car insurance, you're asked about unspent driving convictions.
 If you have points on your licence from running a red light your car insurance could be more expensive.

-If you live in Wales, you can find the traffic light cameras in your area by visiting GoSafe.
-Scroll to the bottom of the page to use the location search map.
+For drivers in Wales, you can find the traffic light cameras in your area by visiting GoSafe.
+Just scroll to the bottom of the page to use the location search map.

 If you live in any other part of the UK, you can find red light cameras in your area at Photoenforced.com.

-After that, you will be required to pay a fixed penalty fine.
-However, if you believe that an error has been made, you have the right to challenge the fine by filing an appeal.
+After that, you pay a fixed penalty fine.
+However, if you believe there's been an error, you have the right to challenge the fine by filing an appeal.

 In some cases, you may be able to successfully challenge a red-light camera ticket.
 These include: